What is an internal narrative?

 Talk about a defining moment: when a random facebook commenter is objective, helpful, and positive!

+I could have taken it personally, but I saw the truth in the statement.
 The truth was, I was TELLING MYSELF that as a musician, this didn’t work for me.

 I was allowing the past to dictate my future experiences.